peyloading/03-Text-Adventure-1/README.md

 to open it.
 The objective of the player is to find the key and escape.

-* key words are be highlighted to help the player

 Locations // Map:
 - South Entrance (SE)